alexdimopoulos/PointCloudCity-Open3D-ML/README.md

 [**Installation**](#installation) | [**Get started**](#getting-started-with-point-cloud-city-and-open3d-ml) | [**Structure**](#repository-structure) | [**Tasks & Algorithms**](#tasks-and-algorithms) | [**Model Zoo**](model_zoo.md) | [**Datasets**](#datasets) | [**How-tos**](#how-tos) | [**Contribute**](#contribute)

-[Point Cloud City](https://www.nist.gov/ctl/pscr/funding-opportunities/past-funding-opportunities/psiap-point-cloud-city) was developed during the 2018 NIST Public Safety Innovation Accelerator Program - Point Cloud City NOFO awardees generated an extensive catalog of annotated 3D indoor point clouds that can be used by industry, academia, and government to advance research and development in the areas of indoor mapping, localization and navigation for public safety, as well as to demonstrate the potential value of ubiquitous indoor positioning and location-based information.
-These pioneering U.S. state and local governments will create a model ‘Point Cloud City’ and also participate in the NIST Global Cities Team Challenge initiative as the lead for an Action Cluster.
-This repository extends Open3D-ML to be imlemented using the Point Cloud City datasets and features the processing code, dataset integration, and machine learning model configuration files.
+[Point Cloud City](https://www.nist.gov/ctl/pscr/funding-opportunities/past-funding-opportunities/psiap-point-cloud-city) was developed during the 2018 NIST Public Safety Innovation Accelerator Program - NOFO awardees generated an extensive catalog of annotated 3D indoor point clouds that can be used by industry, academia, and government to advance research and development in the areas of indoor mapping, localization and navigation for public safety, as well as to demonstrate the potential value of ubiquitous indoor positioning and location-based information.

+This repository extends Open3D-ML to integrate the Point Cloud City datasets and features the processing code, dataset pipeline, and machine learning model configuration files.

 Open3D-ML is an extension of Open3D for 3D machine learning tasks.
 It builds on top of the Open3D core library and extends it with machine learning